deployKF/website/content/guides/getting-started.md

     _deployKF CLI_ installed locally | [Install deployKF CLI](deploykf-cli.md)
     A private git repo | Used to store generated manifests.

+!!! tip

+    If you are unsure which mode to use, we recommend the _ArgoCD Plugin Mode_.

 ### Cluster Dependencies

 deployKF uses a number of cluster-level dependencies which are __installed by default__.